yoel0110/flishtBooking/README.md

-#1.2.12   LAB   Flight booking system: part 1
+# 1.2.12 LAB: Flight booking system - part 1

-#Level of difficulty
+## Level of difficulty
-##Medium

-#Objectives
+### Medium

+## Objectives
-##Familiarize the student with:
+### Familiarize the student with:

-modelling real-world entities with classes and objects.
+- Modeling real-world entities using classes and objects

-##Scenario
+## Scenario
-Now that you're a little more familiar with classes and objects, let's pretend we're working on an airline flight booking system.
+Now that you're more familiar with classes and objects, let's imagine we're working on an airline flight booking system.

-Our systems save an identification number, the capacity and the number of seats reserved for all flight bookings.
+Our system stores for each flight:
+- An identification number
+- The total capacity
+- The number of reserved seats

-Our first job will be to print out a status report about the percentage of capacity filled.
+Our first task will be to print a status report showing the percentage of capacity filled.

-The report should be in the form: "Flight [id] : [reserved]/[capacity] ([percentage]%) seats taken"
+The report should follow this format:
+`"Flight [id]: [reserved]/[capacity] ([percentage]%) seats taken"`

-For now, let's not limit the number of reserved seats.
+For now, we won't limit the number of reserved seats.
 We'll work on that later.